zxc916684603/ecs/intl.en-US/Security/Security groups/Add security group rules.md

             -   **Internal Network**: You do not want your ECS instance to access the public network, or public network access is not required.
             -   **Internet**: Your ECS instance needs to access the public network, or provide applications to the public network.
         3. Select **Rule Direction**.
-            -   **Egress**: Your ECS instances access other ECS instances in the internal network or resources in the public network.
+            -   **Outbound**: Your ECS instances access other ECS instances in the internal network or resources in the public network.
-            -   **Ingress**: Other ECS instances in the internal network or resources in the public network access your ECS instances.
+            -   **Inbound**: Other ECS instances in the internal network or resources in the public network access your ECS instances.
         4. Select **Action**.
             -   **Allow**: allows access requests on the port.
             -   **Forbid**: Data packets are discarded and no messages are returned.
 If two security groups have the same rules but different authorization policies, **Forbid** policies are used while **Allow** policies are ignored.
         5. Select **Protocol Type** and **Port Range**.

             The port range is based on the protocol type.
 The following table describes the relationship between **Protocol Type** and **Port Range**.
-For more information about common ports, see [Typical applications of commonly used ports](intl.en-US/Security/Security groups/Typical applications of commonly used ports.md#).
+For more information about common ports, see [Typical applications of commonly used ports](reseller.en-US/Security/Security groups/Typical applications of commonly used ports.md#).

             |Protocol type|Port range|Scenario|
             |:------------|:---------|:-------|